Report Map Tool

 - Data Connection Name: The data connection name defaults to the connection name or the file name being used.

-- Spatial Field: Drop down list to specify which spatial objects to include in the map image.
+- Spatial Field: Use the dropdown list to specify which spatial objects to include in the map image.
 All spatial object fields in the connection stream will display in this list.
 All Spatial Objects is selected by default.

 - Thematic Field: Optional setting.
 When specified, the layers' map objects will be styled based on record data.
 Thematic styling is done on the Layers tab.